dtikhonov/apack/README.md

 'SyncUpdate' and 'SyncUpdateDeferred' messages, because it can probably be deduced, but it makes it more clear which kind of operation is going on.
 Likewise with 'SyncUpdateDeferred'.

+NOTE: it is likely that we can remove most of the content of the deferred update list but it requires more analysis.
+The messages attached to each TSU on the list can probably be applied directly to the DT because the respective slots ought to be unused.
+Since TSU timestamps are sequential, we just need to track if we have seen them, which can be done with a bitmap or other dense representation.

+NOTE: The active wait list that we use when the decoder is waiting for content to arrive on the control channel is not needed if we only allowed non-blocking mode, i.e. the deferred update variant.
+The cost the of the wait list is likely minimal as it can be an in-place linked list directly on each session record, but it is an option.

 ## Pros and Cons of APACK